 She pauses and looks at me for a response.
 I maintain eye contact and start by apologising for our poor service.
 Owning your mistakes is a sign of vulnerability, and vulnerability can often calm a situation and build rapport.

-I play back the effect it’s had on her team using my own words.
-Repeating back what somebody else has said, in your own words, shows them you have listened.
+I play back the effect it’s had on her team, using my own words.
+Repeating back what somebody else has said, in your own words, shows you have listened.

-I know she is task orientated, so after apologising once more, I explain what we are going to do to fix our poor service, and acknowledge we have messed up.
+I know she is task orientated (DISC), so after apologising once more, I explain what we are going to do to fix our poor service, and make things right for her.

 I don’t defend or shoot down her observations and feelings.
+I am not defensive.
 I acknowledge them as valid, which they are.
-I explain what we are going to do next to address our shortcomings in action oriented language.
+I explain what we are going to do next to address our shortcomings using action oriented language.

 I don’t lie here to avoid conflict or escape the room, even though I'm still dying inside.
 Instead, I break each issue apart succinctly and explain how we will address each one.